 The more integrated the supply chain gets, the more pieces there are required to make whatever widget or deliver whatever service, and the more impact a small domino can have on the greater system.

 If you are thinking this doesn’t apply to you because you only do retail, or education, or whatever that is, it’s not so much that someone in a foreign government is sitting there planning to go after your company or university.
-And it’s not your data that affects you, but the data you’re holding that may affect some other company.
+And it’s not your data that affects you, but the data you’re holding that may affect some other company or target.

 Think about it all as an interconnected puzzle: businesses interact, their systems interact, and all the data is constantly flying between them.